Mark Cooperberg, PhD, and Elizabeth McHugh, PhD, are our clinical psychologists, and Emily Rudofsky, LCSW, is our

-As part of its team approach to helping children with social, emotional, and behavioral problems, We are pleased to offer the services of our pediatric psychologists Mark Cooperberg, PhD, and Elizabeth McHugh, PhD.
+As part of its team approach to helping children with social, emotional, and behavioral problems, we are pleased to offer the services of our pediatric therapists Mark Cooperberg, PhD; Elizabeth McHugh, PhD; and Emily Rudofsky, LCSW.

 Mark has been a child therapist psychologist for kids in New Jersey for close to 20 years.
 He has extensive experience conducting therapy and evaluations of children with ADHD, adolescents and adults with behavioral challenges, oppositional defiant disorder, Asperger syndrome, high-functioning autism, depression, bipolar disorder and anxiety disorders.
 He is recognized by many as one of the top child therapist in Mercer County and a wonderful behavioral therapist for teens in crisis.

 Individual Psychotherapy Sessions

 Mark and Elizabeth work directly with children, adolescents, and adults.
 They provide psychological evaluations and therapy aimed at addressing specific disorders as well as improving overall social emotional learning.
 They use the latest computer-based interventions and assessments, including the Integrated Visual and Auditory Continuous Performance Test – Second Edition (IVA-2), and Mark is a certified Cogmed coach, qualified to assess and enhance executive functioning skills, such as sustaining focus and attention and improving working memory.

 Family Therapy Sessions

-In addition to individual therapy, they conduct family therapy to assist families in need in Mercer, Somerset, and Monmouth counties and beyond.
+In addition to individual therapy, Mark, Elizabeth, and Emily conduct family therapy to assist families in need in Mercer, Somerset, and Monmouth counties and beyond.
 This may include psychoeducation, or communicating about an individual’s strengths and needs so that family members can better understand one another.
 Siblings of students with special needs often benefit from one or two family counseling sessions with the psychologist and their parents to learn more about their sibling’s disability and how to manage relationships with one another.

 What does a Cognitive Behavioral Therapist Really Do?